 - To provide umpires with a basic knowledge of the rules of the game and umpiring techniques through the provision of fun and engaging classroom based activities.

 - To provide umpires with the opportunity to apply the rules of the game and practise their umpiring techniques in a safe and supportive games-based environment.

 Umpire educators have several choices for creating fun and motivating sessions and can either choose to design their own programs and incorporate activities from the toolkit into the sessions or follow the suggested program structure.

-The Community Umpire Toolkit is not a course or structured program and does not seek to replace the Level One Umpires Course, but rather to support the development of the beginner umpire in a fun and interactive environment and complement the learning and development journey.
+The Community Umpire Toolkit is not a course or structured program and does not seek to replace the Foundation Umpire Course, but rather to support the development of the beginner umpire in a fun and interactive environment and complement the learning and development journey.

 What’s inside the Community Umpire Toolkit?

 A step-by-step guide on how to utilise the Community Umpire Toolkit, including tips and suggestions on how to implement a beginner or introductory umpiring program.

 The Community Umpire Toolkit contains a collection of activity cards for use within existing introductory or beginner umpiring programs.

 Getting Started – Activities aimed at the basics regarding pre-match responsibilities, areas of control and the tools of the trade.